A modern access control system installation on an entryway wall.

 We use our phones for just about everything, so why not for opening doors?
 Mobile access control lets you use your smartphone as your key.
 It’s a convenient and modern approach that’s quickly gaining popularity.
 People are less likely to forget their phone than a keycard, and it streamlines the entry process.
 You can grant or revoke access remotely, which is a huge plus for managing properties or granting temporary entry to contractors.
 These access control systems are incredibly user-friendly and can be a great way to simplify security for everyone who uses your building.

-Keypad Entry Systems
+Classic Keypad Entry Systems

 Keypad systems are a classic and cost-effective way to manage access.
 Users simply type a unique PIN code into a keypad to unlock the door.
 This eliminates the need for physical keys or cards, so you never have to worry about them getting lost, stolen, or copied.
 It’s easy to change codes whenever you need to, making it a flexible option for both homes and businesses.
 Whether it’s for a main entrance, a supply closet, or a gated community, keypad entry provides a straightforward and reliable security solution.
 You can explore a variety of these systems and products to find one that fits your needs.

-4 Things to Consider Before Installation
+4 Questions to Ask Before Your Access Control Installation

 Jumping into an access control system is a big step, and a little planning goes a long way.
 Before you get caught up in specific brands or features, it’s smart to take a step back and look at the big picture.
 Thinking through your property’s unique needs, your budget, and your long-term goals will help you choose a system that not only works today but also grows with you tomorrow.
 Let’s walk through the four most important things to consider before you schedule an installation.

-Your Security and Compliance Needs
+What Are Your Security and Compliance Needs?

 First, think about what you truly need to protect.
 Are you securing a single office door or an entire apartment complex?
 This will help you decide between a wired or wireless system and what kind of credentials—like keycards, fobs, or mobile apps—make the most sense for your users.
 Beyond your own security goals, you also have to consider local regulations.
 Atlanta has specific building and fire codes, and your system must comply with standards like the Americans with Disabilities Act (ADA) to ensure accessibility.
 For businesses, rules like HIPAA or OSHA might also apply.
 A professional installer can help you meet all necessary requirements.

-Your Budget and Long-Term Costs
+What’s Your Budget for Initial and Long-Term Costs?

 It’s easy to focus on the upfront price, but the total cost of ownership is what really matters.
 The initial installation, including hardware and labor, can range from $1,500 to over $5,000 per door, depending on the complexity of the system.
 Be sure to ask about ongoing expenses as well.
 Some systems come with monthly software subscription fees, while others may require periodic maintenance.
 Factoring these long-term costs into your budget from the start will prevent surprises down the road.
 At American Alarm, we focus on providing smart, affordable security, and you can always check our current specials for cost-effective options.